basafilm/weather-app/README.md

 # weather-app

-used react native for creating weather-app
+Used react native typescript for creating this weather-app Malek Shafi'i